wallarm/product-documentation/docs/latest/admin-en/installation-docker-en.md

 The functionality of the filtering node installed inside the Docker container is completely identical to the functionality of the other deployment options.

+!!! info "NGINX version in the Docker container"
+    The Docker container uses NGINX of the version `1.14.x`.
+You may discover some vulnerabilities in this NGINX version but actually most of them are [patched by the Debian team](https://security-tracker.debian.org/tracker/source-package/nginx).
+The Docker container runs services on Debian 10.x, so discovered vulnerabilities should not result in data compromise.

 --8<-- "../include/waf/installation/already-deployed-nginx-docker-image.md"

 ## Requirements